tadesouaiaia/bridgePRS-website/docs/index.md

 # Overview

-- BridgePRS is a software package written in R (main) and Python (wrapper) that depends on [Plink.](https://www.cog-genomics.org/software)
+- BridgePRS is written in R with a Python wrapper.
+[Plink.](https://www.cog-genomics.org/software) is used in the first stage of the modelling for clumping and thresholding (all markers within clumps are retained for analysis).
   For more information on installing dependencies, please refer to [Requirements](req_software.md).
 - To get BridgePRS running using toy data see our [Quick Start Tutorial.](quikstart_data.md).
 - Following the Quick Start, the full guide provides more [realistic examples](guide_challenges.md) to help you get started with your own data.